 Some of the most well-known companies that practice strategic HRM include Google, Facebook, CISCO, and Starbucks.
 Let’s discuss these companies’ SHRM in detail:

 For years, Google has been ranked as the best company around the world to work for, and for all good reasons.
 It has been offering some amazing benefits to its employees that, in return, provide them with impeccable business results.
 They are known for their innovative HR practices, which include:

 - Offering employees a “career sabbatical” of up to six months every four years

 - Providing free food and childcare on site

 - Encouraging employees to spend 20% of their time working on projects of their choosing

 These benefits are not just perks – they are strategic HR decisions that help Google attract and retain the best talent.
 They also conduct regular HR feedback and employee data collection to understand what is working well and what needs to be improved.

 In 2016, founders Larry Page and Sergey Brin said, “People operations are probably the most important thing we do.”
 This quote demonstrates how seriously Google takes strategic HRM.

-Google is definitely a great example of how strategic HRM can be used to create a positive work environment and attract top talent.
+Google is a great example of how strategic HRM can be used to create a positive work environment and attract top talent.